7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 ### Overview

-Use of `distage-framework-docker` generally follows:
+Usage of `distage-framework-docker` generally follows these steps:

 1. Create @scaladoc[`ContainerDef`](izumi.distage.docker.ContainerDef)s for the containers the application requires